artefactual/binder/README.md

-# DRMC
+# Binder

-DRMC (Digital Repository for Museum Collections) is an open source digital repository designed to meet the needs and complex digital preservation requirements of museum collections.
-The DRMC was created by Artefactual Systems and the Museum of Modern Art.
+Binder is an open source digital repository designed to meet the needs and complex digital preservation requirements of museum collections.
+Binder was created by Artefactual Systems and the Museum of Modern Art.

-The DRMC aims to facilitate digital collections care, management, and preservation for time-based media and born-digital artworks and is built from integrating functionality of the Archivematica and AtoM projects.
+Binder aims to facilitate digital collections care, management, and preservation for time-based media and born-digital artworks and is built from integrating functionality of the Archivematica and AtoM projects.

-A presentation on the DRMC's functionality can be found here: https://www.youtube.com/watch?v=HPebm5nh83o.
+A presentation on Binder's functionality (Binder was formerly known as the DRMC during development) can be found here:

+https://www.youtube.com/watch?v=HPebm5nh83o.

 # Table of contents